prometheus/client_java/docs/content/getting-started/metric-types.md

 The 0.0 quantile (min value) and the 1.0 quantile (max value) are special cases because you can get the precise values (error 0.0) with almost no memory overhead.

 Quantile values are calculated based on a 5 minutes moving time window.
 The default time window can be changed with `maxAgeSeconds()` and `numberOfAgeBuckets()`.

+Some options can be configured at runtime, see [config](/config/config).

 In general you should prefer histograms over summaries.
 The Prometheus query language has a function [histogram_quantile()](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile) for calculating quantiles from histograms.
 The advantage of query-time quantile calculation is that you can aggregate histograms before calculating the quantile.
 With summaries you must use the quantile with all its labels as it is.